apache/nuttx/configs/samv71-xult/README.txt

          CONFIG_SAMV7_SMC=y               : SMC/EBI support
          CONFIG_SAMV7_XDMAC=y             : XDMAC support

-    5. The appx/examples/nxlines is enalbed as a built-in application.
+    6. The appx/examples/nxlines is enabled as a built-in application.

-    6. When the maXTouch Xplained is connected (in any position), a new I2C address appears at address 0x4a:
+    7. When the maXTouch Xplained is connected (in any position), a new I2C address appears at address 0x4a:

         nsh> i2c dev 3 77